bmezaris/TAME/README.md

 This repository hosts the code and data lists for our learning-based eXplainable AI (XAI) method called TAME, for Convolutional Neural Networks (CNN) image classifiers.
 Our methods receive as input an image and a class label and produce as output the image regions that the CNN has focused on in order to infer this class.
 TAME uses an attention mechanism (AM), trained  end-to-end  along  with the original (frozen) CNN, to derive class activation maps from feature map sets extracted from selected layers .
 During training, the generated attention maps of the AM are applied to the inputs.
 The AM weights are updated by applying backpropagation on a multi-objective loss function to optimize the appearance of the attention maps (minimize high-frequency variation and attention mask area) and minimize the cross-entropy loss.
 This process forces the AM to learn the image regions responsible for the CNN’s output.
 Two widely-used evaluation metrics, Increase in Confidence (IC) and Average Drop (AD), are used for evaluation.
 - This repository contains the code for training, evaluating and applying TAME, using VGG-16 or ResNet-50 as the pre-trained backbone network along with the Attention Mechanism and our selected loss function.
 There is also a guide on applying TAME to any CNN classifier.
-- Instead of training, the user can also download a pre-trained attention mechanism for the pretrained VGG-16 or ResNet-50 classifiers [here](https://drive.google.com/drive/folders/1QiwB3iEobEPnSB9NRSsmDaUAuBMiPdz2?usp=sharing).
+- Instead of training, the user can also use a pretrained attention mechanism for the pretrained VGG-16 or ResNet-50 classifiers in [TAME/snapshot/](https://github.com/bmezaris/TAME/tree/main/snapshots/).
-- In [L-CAM/datalist/ILSVRC](https://github.com/bmezaris/TAME/tree/main/datalist/ILSVRC) there are text files with annotations for training VGG-16 and ResNet-50 (VGG-16_train.txt, ResNet50_train.txt) and text files with annotations for 2000 randomly selected images to be used at the validation stage (Evaluation_2000.txt) and 2000 randomly selected images (exclusive of the previous 2000) for evaluation stage (Test_2000.txt) the L-CAM methods.
+- In [TAME/datalist/ILSVRC](https://github.com/bmezaris/TAME/tree/main/datalist/ILSVRC) there are text files with annotations for training VGG-16 and ResNet-50 (VGG-16_train.txt, ResNet50_train.txt) and text files with annotations for 2000 randomly selected images to be used at the validation stage (Evaluation_2000.txt) and 2000 randomly selected images (exclusive of the previous 2000) for the evaluation stage (Test_2000.txt) the L-CAM methods.
 - The ILSVRC 2012 dataset images should be downloaded by the user manually.
 - The required packages for this project are contained in requirements.txt.
 This project was developed with Python 3.8

 ## Data preparation
-Download [here](https://image-net.org/) the training and evaluating images for the ILSVRC 2012 dataset dataset, then extract folders and sub-folders and place the extracted folders (ILSVRC2012_img_train, ILSVRC2012_img_val) in the dataset/ILSVRC2012_img_train and dataset/ILSVRC2012_img_val folders.
-The folder structure of the image files should look as below:
+Download [here](https://image-net.org/) the training and evaluating images for the ILSVRC 2012 dataset, then extract folders and sub-folders and place the extracted folders (ILSVRC2012_img_train, ILSVRC2012_img_val) in the dataset/ILSVRC2012_img_train and dataset/ILSVRC2012_img_val folders.
+The folder structure of the image files should look like this:
 ```
 dataset
     └── ILSVRC2012_img_train